 If you’re driving, use the N3/M3 north.
 To escape the cost of the toll part of the M3, proceed on the R147 north via Dunshaughlin and, shortly after approximately 3.1 kilometers, approach the signs for Tara.
 To get past the toll section, leave the M3 at Junction 7 and proceed to follow the signage for Tara.

-Take this day excursion for 99.11 USD to experience the Hill of Tara.
-On a full-day picturesque tour from Dublin, we visit the Boyne Valley and learn about the Hill of Tara, the historic capital of the High Kings of Ireland.
+If you are travelling with friends you can take this group for day excursion for €575.per group up to 8 to experience the Hill of Tara.
+On a full-day picturesque tour from Dublin, we visit the Boyne Valley and learng about the Hill of Tara, the historic capital of the High Kings of Ireland.

 To book this tour click here.